I’ve never had a problem with a substance.

 How I Recover From Media Consumption and How You Can Too

 You have to remember that, in the end, you don’t have to do any of this.
-You don’t have to participate in any sort of media, even if you feel pressured to by modern culture.
+You don’t have to participate in any sort of media, even if you feel pressured to.

 I’m not saying you should reject technology and live a monk’s life.
 All I can tell you is that my life was hijacked by tech habits.
 I was locked into an endless loop of media consumption.
 That’s what the technology was made for, after all.